komodorio/helm-dashboard/README.md

 ## Running

 To use the plugin, your machine needs to have working `helm` and also `kubectl` commands.
 Helm version 3.4.0+ is required.
+Helm dashboard uses default kubeconfig paths.

 After installing, start the UI by running: